Sumutan/SVMAE/readme.md

 [//]: # (We found that a simple assembly of foundation models suffers from severe language ambiguity. )
 [//]: # (Therefore, we introduce hybrid prompts derived from domain expert knowledge and target image context to alleviate the language ambiguity. )

 To enhance visual feature extraction, we propose the Surveillance Video Masked Autoencoder (SVMAE) framework.
 It uses scene-aware probabilistic masking and perspective reconstruction loss for efficient pre-training.
-A large-scale real surveillance video dataset is collected to pre-train SVMAE for anomaly detection.
-For video anomaly detection, scene-aware token fusion reduces spatiotemporal redundancy and focuses on event-relevant features.
-Additionally, a dual encoder architecture, integrating motion and spatial semantics through an auxiliary image encoder, is employed.
+Additionally, a dual encoder architecture with scene-aware token fusion is proposed for video anomaly detection.

 The framework is depicted below: